EmpathyApp/EmpathyApp/docs/ways-of-working/tester.md

-DocVer: 0.1

-1. Copy the manual test specification into a new file (so that you can work with this as a guide)

-2. Copy the last "test record" for this test into the same file or use as a reference
+Reviewed by:
+* Tord

 ### Preparation

-Clear cache in browser
-Clear cahce in _____
-Sign out
+1. Copy the manual test case into a new file (so that you can work with this as a guide)
+  * If available copy the last "test protocol" for this test into the same file or use as a reference
-a skype name which has not been registered before an email which has not been registered before latest version of the empathy app plugin
+2. Latest version of the empathy app plugin
+  * and latest version of the test case

 ### Tools